ECP-VeloC/github-actions/README.md

 It is intended that *all* components will have a `cmake-test` step in their build-and-test action.
 However, for components where multi-node testing is necessary, the test step can be disabled with an `if: false` qualifier.

+## Deprecated Actions

+Once all components are migrated, these actions will be removed.

+- cmake-build-only
+- cmake-build-static
+- cmake-build-test